omise/challenges/README.md

 ## The Setup

 This app provides a way for merit makers to donate money to a charity of their choosing using their credit card.
-There's two type of charities: monetary charity which will use the money as its see fit to conduct their agenda and item based charity which will use the money to buy items.

 ## Exercices

-  1. fix the race condition in the balance amount column
+  1. fix the race condition in the balance amount column;
-  2. refactor the code that switches between charities
+  2. refactor the code in the donate action of the website controller;
   3. add a feature to allow a charity to be picked at random.

 ## Principles